TypeStrong/ts-loader/CONTRIBUTING.md

 module.exports.resolveLoader = { alias: { 'ts-loader': require('path').join(__dirname, "../../index.js") } }
 ```

-You can run tests with `npm test`.
+You can run all the tests with `npm test`.
 You can also go into an individual test
 directory and manually build a project using `webpack` or `webpack --watch`.
 This can be useful both when developing the test and also when fixing an issue
 or adding a feature.